ARMmbed/mbed-littlefs/DESIGN.md

 ![summation2](https://latex.codecogs.com/svg.latex?N%20%3D%20Bn%20-%20%5Cfrac%7Bw%7D%7B8%7D%5Cleft%282n-%5Ctext%7Bpopcount%7D%28n%29%5Cright%29)

 Unfortunately, we're not quite done.
-The popcount function is non-injective, so we can only find the file size from the block index, not the other way around.
+The popcount function is noninjective, so we can only find the file size from the block index, not the other way around.
 However, we can solve for an n' block index that is greater than n with an error bounded by the range of the popcount function.
 We can then